nightgrey/eslint-config/README.md

   },
 };

-// Then, make sure to export the configuration array and to spread `greyEslintConfig` first!
+// Then, make sure to export the configuration array and to spread `nightgreyEslintConfig` first!

 /** @type {Array<import('eslint').Linter.FlatConfig>} */
-export default [...greyEslintConfig, configuration];
+export default [...nightgreyEslintConfig, configuration];
 ```

 ### Usage